iamchrismiller/grunt-casper/README.md

 Arguments and options will be ignored in `test` mode as CasperJS does not support them.

+## PhantomJS / CasperJS Binaries

+You may also override the location of the PhantomJS and CasperJS binaries like so:

+process.env.PHANTOMJS_EXECUTABLE = '/path/to/phantomjs';
+process.env.CASPERJS_EXECUTABLE = '/path/to/casperjs';

+The CasperJS Binary, by default, is loaded from the local ./node_modules directory and has a fallback to look in the global node_modules directory (/usr/local/lib/node_modules)

 ## Release History

+ * 2014-06-09   v0.3.9   Refactored exports and binary module loading
  * 2014-05-12   v0.3.8   Removed test arguments constraint
  * 2014-04-24   v0.3.7   Merge pull request #39 add no-colors option
  * 2014-04-21   v0.3.6   Fixed issue with testableOptions